GitLens Documentation

 • a toggle to change the file layout: list, tree, auto

-The Launchpad view is an experimental view that offers the ability to always have the Launchpad open.
+The Launchpad view is a view that offers the ability to always have the Launchpad open in the side bar.
 This allows you to view pull request details at a glance in a tree format and take action.
 You can enable this experimental feature either by running the Show Launchpad View command or setting gitlens.views.launchpad.enabled to true in your settings file.

 Workspaces PREVIEW